MichalisPanayides/Talks/Annual Review/Story Board.md

 ### **1.7.
 Imperfect information extensive-form game**
 - Extensive form game with partial information
 - Players may be unaware of the previous players choices
+- Moving on to PhD progress - questions

 # 2. PhD Progress

 ### **2.1.
 Motivation - The problem**
 - Ambulance service and ED interaction
 - Set of regulations: 95% of patients - 4 hours between arrival-service
+- Causes ambulances blockage in an attempt to satisfy regulations

 - Normally:
     1. Ambulance arrives
     2. Patient enters hospital